stassa/vanilla/lib/metagol/README.md

 This README file is a Work-In-Progress.

-Metagol is the original implementation of MIL.
+[Metagol] is the original implementation of MIL [(Muggleton et al.  2014)], [(Muggleton et al. 2015)].

-It uses an SLD-refutation proof of its positive examples to construct clauses but bolts-on at the top of it a Depth-First Search of the space of logic programs with Iterative Deepening over their cardinalities for a program that entails the conjunction of its positive examples, and none of its negative examples, with respect to first-order background knowledge.
+It uses an SLD-refutation proof of its positive examples to construct clauses but bolts-on at the top of it a Depth-First Search of the space of logic programs with Iterative Deepening over their cardinalities.
+The search is for a program that entails the conjunction of its positive examples, and none of its negative examples, with respect to first-order background knowledge.

 The iterative depeening search in Metagol will first visit all the one-clause hypotheses that can be constructed from the positive examples, then all the